 Based in Melbourne Australia, Genepool Productions specialises in creating quality science documentaries for international audiences.
-Sonya Pemberton, 2012 Emmy award winner and record breaking five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.
+Sonya Pemberton, 2012 Emmy award winner and five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.

-2014 also saw the popular science series ‘Tales of the Unexpected’ on the Smithsonian Channel and SBS, collecting the Cine Golden Eagle for Environment and Science.
+The three x 1 hour popular science series Tales of the Unexpected was created for SBS and the Smithsonian Channel in 2014, collected the Cine Golden Eagle for Environment & Science.

 Uranium – Twisting the Dragon’s Tail, a landmark science and history series starring Derek Muller, was released on SBS, PBS and ZDF Arte in 2015, winning over a dozen awards including the 2016 Eureka Prize for Science Journalism and Best Long Form Series, Jackson Hole Science Media Awards.

 Lawless – The Real Bushrangers is a landmark documentary series for FOXTEL exploring Australia’s most iconic crimes of colonial history.
 Using archaeology to literally break new ground and the latest forensic methods to test the historical evidence, journalist Mike Munro and a specialist team unearth a fact-based version of our history.

 Vitamania: The Sense and Nonsense of Vitamins is a feature-length documentary where science and song collide.
 In this epic adventure, Dr Derek Muller takes us on a world-spanning investigation of vitamin science and history, asking how do we decide whether to take vitamin supplements, or not?
 Genepool Productions has worked closely with production partners for SBS, CuriosityStream and Arte to implement an innovative, globally coordinated television and digital release.

 Genepool is currently developing a range of documentaries and series, collaborating with filmmakers and scientists from around the world.